KGoksal/Employees-Management-System/README.md

 # Employees-Management-System

 This Python module (`employees.py`) defines classes to manage different types of employees within a company.
 It includes basic employee details and behaviors, as well as specific implementations for commission-paid and hourly-paid employees.
+This application is designed to facilitate efficient management of employee data and payroll within a company setting.

 ## Classes
 ### 1. Employee